-The Jakarta Persistence specification can be found at https://jakarta.ee/specifications/persistence .
+Additional requirements on Jakarta EE platform containers are specified in the Jakarta Persistence specification found at https://jakarta.ee/specifications/persistence .

 6.26.
 Bean Validation 3.0 Requirements

 The Bean Validation specification defines a metadata model and API for JavaBean validation.
 The default metadata source is annotations, with the ability to override and extend the metadata through the use of XML validation descriptors.